Skip to content

 The compiler supports integer number written in binary, octal, decimal, and hexadecimal formats.
 The binary format is prefixed with 0b, the octal format is prefixed with 0o, the decimal format is prefixed with 0d, and the hexadecimal format is prefixed with 0x.
 When there is no prefix, the number will be considered as decimal.
 The compiler will automatically convert the number to binary format when generating the assembly code.

 The option field is used to specify the possible routing configurations that can be switched at runtime.
-Currently, we support max 4 different options that can be switched by the instruction that implements the transition transformation operator (T).
+Currently, we support 4 different options that can be switched by configuring the timing pattern of the route port (port 1) of the switchbox (see resource specifications for more information about the switchbox resource).
 In this example, we don't actually need to switch the routing path configuration, so we only configure one option (option=0).

-After we have built the routing path, we can read the data from the iosram_top to the register files in the registers in the middle cell.
+After building the routing path, we can read the data from the iosram_top to the register files in the registers in the middle cell.
 The two registers are in slot 1 and slot 2.
-The register in slot 1 is used to store the data of vector A, and the register in slot 2 is used to store the data of vector B. The PASM program for reading the data and writing the data to the register files can be written as follows:
+The register in slot 1 will be used to store the data of vector A, and the register in slot 2 will be used to store the data of vector B. The PASM program for reading the data and writing the data to the register files can be written as follows:

 rop <read_ab> (row=0, col=0, slot=2, port=3){